SrivathsanP23/Classification-of-Microsoft-Cybersecurity-Incidents/README.md

 ![image](https://github.com/user-attachments/assets/2a1be153-e2e4-42d7-b197-f241274348ce)

-### Project Overview:
+<h1>🎯 Project Overview:</h1>

-<h1>🎯</h1> This project, *Classification of Microsoft Cybersecurity Incidents*, aims to classify cybersecurity incidents using machine learning.
+<h3> 🧑‍💻 This project, *Classification of Microsoft Cybersecurity Incidents*, aims to classify cybersecurity incidents using machine learning.
 A Random Forest model was trained to predict incident severity based on features, achieving 94% accuracy during validation and 88% on the test dataset.
-The model is deployed for real-time predictions using an interactive Jupyter Notebook.
+The model is deployed for real-time predictions using an interactive Jupyter Notebook.</h3>

 **Steps That I Followed** :